-The first and to this day the most important place of the Christian period Armenia is the Etchmiadzin Cathedral.
+The most important place of the Christian period in Armenia is the Etchmiadzin Cathedral.
 The original church was built in the early fourth century.
-According to tradition, the cathedral was built between 301 and 303 near the royal palace in then Armenian capital city of Vagharshapat, on the location of a pagan temple.
+According to tradition, the cathedral was built between 301 and 303 near the royal palace in the then Armenian capital city of Vagharshapat, on the location of a pagan temple.
 Armenia's patron saint Gregory the Illuminator had a vision of Jesus Christ descending from heaven and striking the earth with a golden hammer to show where the cathedral should be built.
 Hence, the patriarch gave the church the name of Etchmiadzin, which translates to “the Descent of the Only-Begotten”.

 Religion has always been very important for Armenians.
 Throughout the territory of historical Armenia and Armenia today there are many churches built from the 4th century to the present day.
 Even one of the oldest capitals of Armenia, the city of Ani is called “the city of 1,001 churches”.